 Many job seekers set their resumes and interview outfits aside until well into the new year.
 This is a big mistake!
 Business needs rarely change during the holiday season—and may, in some cases, even intensify during this time of year.

 Companies that plan to roll out new customer-facing changes or product initiatives in January are still busy.
-Retailers, who anticipate a slowdown after the holidays, will also be planning their calendar for the next year with the help of leaders in marketing, purchasing, and market analysis.
+Retailers, who anticipate a slowdown after the holidays, will also be planning their calendars for the next year with the help of leaders in marketing, purchasing, and market analysis.

 2. You'll Enjoy The Advantage Of Less Competition